ansible/ansible/docsite/latest/rst/intro_installation.rst

     $ sudo pip install paramiko PyYAML jinja2

 Once running the env-setup script you'll be running from checkout and the default inventory file will be /etc/ansible/hosts.
-You can optionally specify an inventory file (see :doc:`intro_inventroy`) other than /etc/ansible/hosts:
+You can optionally specify an inventory file (see :doc:`intro_inventory`) other than /etc/ansible/hosts:

 .. code-block:: bash